-The mission of the Ceramic and Glass Industry Foundation (CGIF) is to attract, inspire and train the next generation of ceramic and glass professionals.
+The Ceramic and Glass Industry Foundation (CGIF) was established to attract, inspire and train the next generation of ceramic and glass professionals.

 Materials Science Classroom Kit

 The CGIF promotes ceramic and glass science and engineering to middle and high school students through the distribution of its Materials Science Classroom Kit.
 The kit is used by teachers to introduce 7th-12th grade students to the basic classes of materials — ceramics, composites, metals, and polymers — through fun and interactive lessons.
 The kit includes nine materials science lessons — five teacher demonstrations and four student labs.
 Six of the lessons focus specifically on ceramic and glass materials.

 The kit includes most of the items needed to perform the demonstrations and labs.
 Also included is a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
 The printed Teacher’s Manual provides the scientific concepts, learning objectives, lesson instructions, discussion questions, and student handouts for each demonstration and lab.
 The lesson documents may also be downloaded at no charge from our website.

 The kit was originally designed by The American Ceramic Society’s President’s Council of Student Advisors — college students from the best engineering universities from around the world — to assist teachers with instructing science in an interactive and engaging way.
 In addition, the popular book, The Magic of Ceramics, accompanies the kit and introduces the non-technical reader to the many exciting applications of ceramics while teaching key scientific concepts.